 Do you want to record a video of your screen on a Mac to share on social media?
 Or perhaps you’re a company looking to record a tutorial?
-With Streamlabs OBS, you can create HD quality video recordings right on your Mac for free.
+With Streamlabs Desktop, you can create HD quality video recordings right on your Mac for free.

-First, you’ll want to visit our website to download our free broadcasting and recording software, Streamlabs OBS.
+First, you’ll want to visit our website to download our free broadcasting and recording software, Streamlabs Desktop.
 While you are there, it is a good idea to log in to the dashboard.
 The Streamlabs dashboard is your command center.
 From here you customize your alerts, browse thousands of stream overlays, customize your widgets, add chatbot commands, and much more.

-With the release of Streamlabs OBS for Mac, a common question is “Why can’t I capture desktop audio?”.
+With the release of Streamlabs Desktop for Mac, a common question is “Why can’t I capture desktop audio?”.
 Unlike Windows, macOS does not have any system-level audio routing.
 This means that individual apps can’t access audio signals from other apps out of the box.
 However, there are third-party solutions that can accomplish this.

 Step 1: Download and Install BlackHole.